schaefer-dev/sinfo-rs/README.md

-sinfo-rs is a tool that outputs information about your system in a visually pleasing way written entirely in Rust.
+sinfo-rs is a tool that outputs information about your system in a visually pleasing way written in Rust.

 ![Example Picture](https://raw.githubusercontent.com/schaefer-dev/sinfo-rs/master/example.jpg)